rodekruis/IBF-system/README.md

 - Make sure to verify if the [environment variables](./example.env) are appropriately set on the VM.
+- SSH into the production server
 - Manually run the [deploy script](./tools/deploy.sh) with the tag which should be deployed for the specific country.
+- In case of issues with the api-service restart after deployment has finished, check the [API-service section](/docs/TROUBLESHOOT.md#api-service) of the TROUBLESHOOT file

 ## Contributing to IBF